- Friendly Name

-During her final semester of senior year, Ari worked on HLN’s MichaeLA show out of Los Angeles as a writer/segment producer and host of a LIVE behind-the-scenes simulcast talk show, averaging 6,000 viewers per segment.
-Ari covered the 89th Academy Awards, making her the youngest national cable correspondent in history, at age 21.
+During her final semester of senior year, Ari worked on HLN’s MichaeLA show out of Los Angeles as an intern, writer/segment producer, and host of a LIVE behind-the-scenes simulcast talk show, averaging 6,000 viewers per segment.
+Ari covered the 89th Academy Awards at age 21.

-Ari graduated summa cum laude, first of 1,500 students, Loyola Marymount University ’17.
-She is LMU’s 2017 program scholar for the screenwriting department, as well as the school scholar for the School of Film and Television.
+Ari graduated summa cum laude, Loyola Marymount University ’17.
+She is LMU’s 2017 program scholar for the screenwriting department, as well as the school scholar for the School of Film and Television (top student).
 Being quint-lingual, for her second supplemental thesis, she wrote and translated into Italian a 90-minute feature screenplay.

 In October 2018, she joined Spectrum News 1 SoCal’s inaugural team as the dayside producer of the network, ahead of its November Los Angeles launch.
-She is the line producer of Evening Beat at 5:00 PM and 6:00 PM, an hour-long newscast to compete with market 2’s major stations, as well as network nightly news.
+She is the line producer of Your Evening on Spectrum News 1 at 5 p.m. and 6 p.m., an hour-long newscast to compete with market 2’s major stations, as well as network nightly news.
 She produced SN1’s coverage of the 2019 State of the Union and State of the State addresses.
+Ari also runs the internship program for the news department.
 Along with her team, Ari is committed to covering local, regional, and nonpartisan stories viewers will not find anywhere else – hyperlocal coverage catering to four zones of Southern California.

-In her spare time, she enjoys Core Power Yoga, Inferno Hot Pilates, spin, tennis, watching PGA Tour golf and Dateline (but never alone), listening to Keith Urban, attending polo matches, and sailing.
+In her spare time, she enjoys mentoring journalism students, watching the PGA Tour and Dateline (but never alone), listening to Keith Urban, attending polo matches, sailing, Core Power Yoga, Inferno Hot Pilates, figure skating, salsa dancing, spin, and tennis.
 She emphasizes the importance of a work-life balance.
 Her career aspiration is to be the White House Communications Director.
 She carries a pocket U.S. Constitution in her handbag at all times.